AI Meal Planning for Vegan Athletes

 Direct Answer

 Vegan athletes face unique tracking challenges: hitting adequate protein from plant sources, monitoring vitamin B12 and iron, and ensuring complete amino acid profiles.
-AI trackers like Reeve simplify this by automatically identifying plant-based ingredients, calculating protein from diverse sources, and coaching you toward nutrient-complete meals throughout the day.
+Evidence-based nutritional guidelines now recommend approximately three-quarters of dietary intake should be plant-based — giving vegan athletes a structural advantage when they optimize correctly.
+AI trackers like Reeve simplify this by identifying ingredients, calculating protein from diverse sources, and coaching you toward nutrient-complete meals.

 The Vegan Athlete's Tracking Challenge